- Full Description

 - OAuth 2.0 From the Ground Up

 - Security Vulnerabilities

 - Source Code/Downloads

-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to email@example.com .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page 27:The example for changing authorization from the web.config element to AuthorizeAttribute() filters neglects to mention that you need to add the [AllowAnonymous] attribute to the actions in the LoginController.